 Dr. Janet F. Werker is the Director of the Infant Studies Centre.
-Janet is Professor and Canada Research Chair, Psychology, is internationally known for her research investigating the perceptual foundations of language acquisition.
+Janet is Professor and Canada Research Chair, Psychology, at UBC and is internationally known for her research investigating the perceptual foundations of language acquisition.
 Janet received her PhD in Developmental Psychology from the University of British Columbia in 1982, assumed her first academic appointment immediately thereafter at Dalhousie University, and returned to UBC in 1986.
 Just recently, Janet was awarded the Killam Prize in the Social Sciences (2018) by the Canada Council for the Arts.
 Last year, she was appointed Officer of the Order of Canada (2017) and won the Pickering Award for Outstanding Contribution to Developmental Psychology in Canada.
-Last year, she became the first UBC Professor to receive the Gold Medal Impact Award (2015) from the Social Sciences and Humanities Research Council (SSHRC), SSHRC’s highest distinction, given to individuals whose sustained leadership, dedication, and originality of thought have inspired colleagues and students alike.
+Last year, she became the first UBC Professor to receive the Gold Medal Impact Award from the Social Sciences and Humanities Research Council (SSHRC), their highest distinction, given to individuals whose sustained leadership, dedication, and originality of thought have inspired colleagues and students alike.

 If you have a baby up to 26 months of age, we invite you to participate in our language development studies!